 Intrinsically, all companies that handle logistics are in need of a supply chain analysts.
 Here are industries and companies that are always in demand of more analysts:

-Many of these companies have offices and warehouses around the world, so it’s possible to find a job as a supply chain analyst even if you don’t reside in the United States.
+Many of these companies have offices and warehouses worldwide, so it’s possible to find a job as a supply chain analyst even if you don’t reside in the United States.

 As we discussed, there is quite a bit of upward mobility in this role, which can be both steep and rewarding.
 Typically, supply chain analysts go through the following career path: